-Five-micrometer sections from formalin-fixed, paraffin-embedded blocks were deparaffinized in xylene and hydrated with 100%, 95%, 70% ethanol serially; then the sections were exposed to 1.5% H2O2 (Sigma-Aldrich) to quench endogenous peroxidases (x 30min) and incubated in proteinase K (Chemicon) (x 30min, 37°C) for antigen retrieval.
-Non-specific binding was blocked by normal (Rabbit) blocking serum (Vector laboratories).
-The sections were incubated with rabbit anti-phospho-mTOR (Ser2448) (Abcam), anti-phospho-Akt (Ser473), anti-phospho-ERK (Thr202/Tyr204), and anti-phospho-S6rp (Ser240/244) antibody (Cell Signaling Technology) in normal blocking serum (overnight at RT) in a humidified chamber.
+Five-micrometer sections from formalin-fixed, paraffin-embedded blocks were deparaffinized in xylene and hydrated with 100%, 95%,

+70% ethanol serially; then the sections were exposed to 1.5% H2O2 (Sigma-Aldrich, St. Louis, MO) to quench endogenous peroxidases (×30min) and incubated in proteinase K (Chemicon, Temecula, CA) (×30min, 37°C) for antigen retrieval.
+Nonspecific binding was blocked by normal (rabbit) blocking serum (Vector Laboratories, Burlingame, CA).
+The sections were incubated with rabbit anti-phospho-mTOR (Ser2448) (Abcam, Cambridge, MA), anti-phospho-Akt (Ser473), anti-phospho-ERK (Thr202/Tyr204), and anti-phospho-S6rp (Ser240/244) antibody (Cell Signaling Technology, Beverly, MA) in normal blocking serum (overnight at room temperature) in a humidified chamber.
 The sections were then incubated with appropriate biotinylated secondary antibody and with VECTASTAIN elite ABC reagent (Vector laboratories).
-To enhance nuclear detail, all slides were counterstained with hematoxylin and then mounted with mounting media (Fisher Scientific).
+To enhance nuclear detail, all slides were counterstained with hematoxylin and then mounted with mounting media (Fisher Scientific, Kalamazoo, MI).

-Statistical Analysis
+Statistical Analyses

 The numerical values of the liver and kidney volumes for each patient were compared.
-The data from sirolimus and non-sirolimus groups were compared using Student's t-test.
-The Results were expressed as mean \pm SE.
-A P value of <0.05 was considered significant.
+The data from sirolimus and nonsirolimus groups were compared using the t test.
+Results were expressed as mean \pm SEM.
+P < 0.05 was considered significant.